fabiofabrizi/pands-project/README.md

 There's lots of files - here's an explanation of them:

-converter2.py
+**converter2.py**
 This pulls directly from the main archive at UCI and converts it to a CSV format with headers The call to the function is commented out because analysis.py calls it.
 As a precaution, in case there's any issues with reading from remote machine, I've also included the file 'iris.data' which is from UCI.
 The file does the task of i) from Preliminary Findings.

-iris2.csv
+**iris2.csv**
 This is the result of converter2.py being run.

-env_var.py
+**env_var.py**
 This is the script that tells the user what versions of software is installed on the local machine.
 The output of this is not printed to analysis.txt as it's only intended to be run if there's something wrong.

-EDA.py
+**EDA.py**
 This is the Exploratory Data Analysis of the Iris Data set.
+We check for missing values, duplicates, etc.
+Descriptive statistics are also generated here so that one can quickly see the following:
+- count: (The number of not-empty values)
+- mean: (The average (mean)) value
+- std: The standard deviation
+- min: The minimum value
+- 25%: The 25% percentile
+- 50%: The 50% percentile
+- 75%: The 75% percentile
+- max: The maximum value

-We check for missing values, duplicates, etc The function is called from analysis.py
+The function is called from analysis.py
 This file does the task of ii) and iii) from Preliminary Findings.

-dataVis.py
+**dataVis.py**
 dataVis.py generates all the visualisations and saves them in the 'Data Visualisation' folder.
 The plots saved are 'png' file format.
 Code comments are used to explain what each function does - in my opinion, there's a progression with regards to the analysis.
 This file performs iv) and v) from Preliminary Findings.
 We're examining:
 - Sepal length and width of the species and looking for patterns,